 (b) Problem solving, conflict resolution, and emotions/behavior management.

 (3) Managing mental health and behavioral symptoms to enhance vocational/school opportunities and/or independent living; and

-(G) Providers of partial hospitalization services shall have a staff development plan based upon identified individual needs of partial hospitalization program staff.
+(F) Providers of mental health day treatment services shall have a staff development plan based upon identified individual needs of mental health day treatment program staff.
 Evidence that the plan is being followed shall be maintained.